thephpleague/uri-src/docs/components/7.0/query.md

 $new_query->parameters(); //return ['foo' => ['bar', 'baz']]
 ~~~

-## The Query as a collection of query pairs
+## Query as a Collection of Key/Value Pairs

 This class mainly represents the query string as a collection of key/value pairs.